drewblumberg/EveryonesACritic/doc/user_stories.md

   Acceptance Criteria:
     * Prints out movies in the year 2000 by rating

-2. As a critic I want to create a record of my rating of a movie so that I have a living record of my ratings.
+2. As a critic I want to create a record of a movie in the database so I can make reviews against it.

-  Usage: ./eac create "Title" "Genre" "Rating" "Year" "Length" "Budget"
+  Usage: ./eac create movie "Title" "Genre" "Year" "Length" "Budget"

   Acceptance Criteria:
     * Creates a record of a movie with each piece of information
-    * Requires first three arguments
-    * Assigns a value of null to arguments 4-6 if none entered
+    * If a movie with the title already exists, deny creation of movie.

+3. As a critic I want to create a record of a rating in the database so I can make multiple reviews for a movie if necessary.

+  Usage: ./eac create rating "Title" "Rating"

+  Acceptance Criteria:
+    * Creates a record of a rating for a movie
+    * If no title exists display like-named movies

-3. As a critic I want to view budgets for films so that I can assess the economic impact of the film.
+4. As a critic I want to view budgets for films so that I can assess the economic impact of the film.

   Usage: ./eac movie "Title"